northeastern-rc/rc-public-documentation/docs/source/runningjobs/runningsjob.md

 :::{code-block} bash
 nano /home/<user-name>/batch-mode.sh
+#Replace <user-name> with your actual username in the path
 :::

 This creates a basic structure for the batch script to interpret with SLURM.
 You can edit it to add software, environment modules, and programs to execute.

 :::{tip}
 **Efficient Resource Usage**: Requesting only the resources you need (e.g., nodes, memory, CPUs) can help your job start sooner.
-Be mindful that requesting more CPUs or longer run times may lead to longer queue times.
+Be mindful that requesting more CPUs or longer run times may result in longer queue times.
 :::